Auto Insurance Claim Advice

 Read your state code as it applies to you line by line and make sure it applies to your specific situation.
 General applications of the law will not suffice as evidence of a violation of the code.

-To find your state’s chapter of state traffic law clink in the link below.
+To find your state’s chapter of state traffic law click the link below.

-If you get a ticket, you need to be able to get it dismiss or it can make you "at fault"
+If you get a ticket, you need to be able to get it dismissed or it can make you the "at fault" party.

 State Traffic Law